amaddio/git-workshop/readme.md

 are required to master Git's `#history`.
 Note down and try out all commands that effect Git's history.

 #### Challenge 1
 You have been lazy and staged all files.
 The status shows a file that you do not want to commit.
-Reset the file from your index.
+Reset the file from your index then commit.

 _(Page 39)_